orbitalquark/textadept/FAQ.md

 **A:**
 Each download contains 2 executables: a GUI version and a terminal version.
-Furthermore, the Windows and OSX packages bundle in GTK+ runtimes, accounting for some 3/4 of the total application size.
-(GTK+ is the cross-platform GUI toolkit Textadept uses.)
+Furthermore, the Windows and OSX packages bundle in GTK runtimes, accounting for some 3/4 of the total application size.
+(GTK is the cross-platform GUI toolkit Textadept uses.)
 Then, starting in version 10, in order to be able to run on older Linux systems whose libstdc++ does not support newer C++11 symbols, the Linux executables statically link in a newer version of libstdc++.
 Finally, nightly builds are compiled with debug symbols enabled in order to aid debugging of various issues.